Looking for work from home jobs in India? For Indian women who work from home, this concept comes with a number of unique challenges and advantages.

-A common challenge most women face when working from home is not having one’s time respected.
+A common challenge most women face when working from home in India is not having one’s time respected.

 “When I first started working from home,” says Sana Khan, a freelance writer, “my friends seemed to have no qualms about dropping in or call during hours I planned to work.
 It’s not as if they didn’t know that I was working – they felt that I could simply postpone my plans because I was ‘working at home anyway.’”